 Inscriptions

-Customizing your urn with detailed inscriptions is made possible through the use of our CNC (Computer Numerically Controlled) router.
-The inscription plates are made of Canadian Hard Maple and are finished to a satin lustre for beauty and protection.
+Each urn can be personalized with a detailed inscription using our precision CNC (Computer Numerically Controlled) router.
+The inscription plates are crafted from Canadian Hard Maple and finished to a satin lustre, ensuring both beauty and long-lasting protection.

 This approach of building the majority of the urn ahead of time and customizing only the inscription plate allows us to keep prices reasonable and meet tight shipping deadlines.